 Accounts Receivable Financing Definition

-Accounts receivable financing which is also called as factoring or Bill discounting is a method by which the company receives cash by selling unpaid customers invoices or receivables.
 Normally banks undertake such financing or bill discounting activities for interest or professional fees.
-However, there are special purpose funds & private investors who specialize in such transactions.
+However, there are special-purpose funds & private investors who specialize in such transactions.

 Now, with the same example, consider Benji received a booking amount of 20% per car.